tyea/dobpicker/README.md

 ## About

 DOB Picker is a jQuery plugin for populating and validating dates of birth.
-You'll need to include jQuery and then pass the DOB picker method the IDs of the elements you want to use.

 ## Requirements

+* jQuery

-None other than the jQuery library.
-I wrote and tested this with version 1.11 but I can't see a reason why other versions wouldn't also work.
+I wrote and tested this with jQuery 1.11 but I can't see a reason why other versions wouldn't also work.

 ## Example